silhavyj/KIV-PSI-task02/README.md

 ### Requirements

-In order to successfully compile the application, you're required to he `cmake` installed on your machine.
+In order to successfully compile the application, you're required to have `cmake` installed on your machine.
 Additionally, this application runs on **Linux only**.
-To install `cmake` on a debian-based distribution, you can simply run the following command
+To install `cmake` on a debian-based distribution, you can simply run the following command.

 ```bash
 sudo apt-get install cmake